 We use this brand of dried vermicelli noodles (look for the bag with the pink netting)

 This is a good “emergency” dish because it requires mostly all pantry ingredients.
-The only fresh ingredients needed are ground pork and green onions, both of which we usually have in the freezer/fridge.
+The only fresh ingredients needed are ground pork and green onions, which we usually have in the freezer/fridge.

 The other key ingredients are:

-- Dried vermicelli noodles (also known as glass noodles).
-We use this brand which comes wrapped in pink netting.
+- Dried vermicelli noodles – Also called glass noodles.
+You can find it at most Chinese markets.
+In Hawai we can even purchase it at Costco Hawaii and Longs Drugs, our local drugstore.
+We use the brand that comes wrapped in pink netting.
 That bag has 8 bundles of dried vermicelli noodles.
-I consider 2 bundles to be one serving, so this bag can make four servings.
+I consider 2 bundles to be one serving, so one bag can make four servings.
 See below: